zsofiasomlai/pbx-group-security/content/challenges/competencies/conversion.md

 ---
-title: Conversion
+title       : Conversion
 key         : CP-CV
-level : ungraded
+skills      : Behaviour, Mindset, Competency difficulty  : easy area        : competency

-skills : Behaviour, Mindset, Competency difficulty  : easy area : Competency questions :
+questions :
     - "CP-CV-01: Tell me about a time when you exerted influence on high-level executives during a high-pressure situation.
 Describe the techniques you have used to subtly influence customers at all levels of an organisation."
     - "CP-CV-02: Tell me about your most successful customer conversion experience."